ABOUT DR. FREEZE and HIS RESEARCH

 CONGENITAL DISORDERS OF GLYCOSYLATION (CDG)

-Today we know of defects in over 35 genes for CDGs compared to just 3 a decade ago.
-Patients with these diseases have highly variable mental and motor retardation, seizures, failure to grow, hypoglycemia (low blood sugar), clotting and digestion abnormalities, to name just a few.
-There are less than 1000 known patients worldwide, but it is likely that there are many more who remain undiagnosed.
-Physicians are becoming more aware of CDG and glycosylation in general, and basic scientists continue to discover sugar chains at the helm of many basic metabolic processes.
+Today we know of defects in over 100 glycosylation-enabling Genes that cause metabolic disorders compared to just 3 20 years ago.
+Patients with these diseases have highly variable intellectual disability and motor developmental impairment, seizures, failure to grow, hypoglycemia (low blood sugar), clotting and digestion abnormalities, to name just a few.
+There are only about 1000 known patients worldwide, but it is likely that many more remain undiagnosed.
+In 2013 a new glycosylation disorder was reported every 17 days!
+Physicians are becoming more aware of the disorders and their clinical presentations.
+Basic scientists continue to discover sugar chains at the helm of many basic metabolic processes.
 To learn more about our research into these disorders click here.